-One of the oldest types of fencing, split railing fencing made from high quality Western Red Cedar is a popular and economical choice for defining property lines and other outdoor spaces, as well as adding rustic beauty to the landscape.
+One of the oldest types of fencing, split railing fencing made from high-quality Western Red Cedar, is a popular and economical choice for defining property lines and other outdoor spaces and adding rustic beauty to the landscape.
 Due to Western Red Cedar’s natural properties that resist rot and decay, as well as insect attack, Western Red Cedar split rail fences will last for many years with no maintenance.

-Our Western Red Cedar split rail posts and rails are all individually split, peeled and formed to expose the cedar’s natural color and grain.
-Our split rail posts are pre-drilled for use as an end, corner or line with either two or three holes to accommodate the rails.
-Two rail posts will yield a fence with a finished height of approximately three feet, while the three rail post system provides a finished fence height of approximately four feet.
+Our Western Red Cedar split rail posts and rails are all individually split, peeled, and formed to expose the cedar’s natural color and grain.
+Our split rail posts are pre-drilled for use as an end, corner, or line with either two or three holes to accommodate the rails.
+Two rail posts will yield a fence with a finished height of roughly three feet, while the three rail post system provides a finished fence height of approximately four feet.

 Split rail fencing end posts are drilled halfway through and are used as starting and stopping points in the fence.
 Line posts are drilled all the way through to support rails on either side, while corner posts are drilled halfway through on adjoining sides to create right angles.

 Cedar split rails can be used in conjunction with either the two rail or three rail system and have a tenon on each end to slide into the split rail post.

 If needed, in addition to “standard” sized rails, we offer Jumbo rails that are more beefier and average 12”+ in circumference.
 Jumbo cedar split rails are available in 10’ lengths.
 The standard cedar split rails are generally about 10” in circumference.
 They are available in 8’ or 10′ lengths.

 Out of all fencing types, Western Red Cedar split rail fencing is one of the easiest to install, making it a good project for homeowners.
 Once the posts have been set, the ends of the rails slip easily in place.

 How to install Western Red Cedar Split Rail Fencing